Header image

 Biography

 Eun Ju (Jenny) Kim is a Transition Care Coordinator with Trapeze, the health transition service at Sydney Children's Hospitals Network (SCHN).
-Paris Lay-Yee and Fiona Jiang are members of the SCHN Youth Council and have many years in advocating for young people's rights to equitable healthcare.
+Paris Lay-Yee and Fiona J are members of the SCHN Youth Council and have many years in advocating for young people's rights to equitable healthcare.

 Ms Rachael Havrlant